rejunity/tinyqv-full-peripheral-vga/docs/info.md

 ### Default 20 x 16 pixels

-By default VGA peripheral is configured to display screen at resolution of 20 x 16 pixels.
+By default VGA peripheral is configured to display screen resolution of 20 x 16 pixels.
 Write to `PIXELS` register to change the pixels.
 Each pixel is 1 bit and CPU is free to attend to other tasks.

 ### 4-color 160 x 192